-Upon the completion of this qualification, the student should be able to demonstrate:
+Upon the completion of this qualification , the student should be able to demonstrate: $\square$ Awareness of the issues in taxation.

-- ☐ Awareness of the issues in taxation. - ☐ Show knowledge and understanding of the implications of the issues in taxation. - ☐ Possess knowledge of possible remedies in the situation.
+☐ Show knowledge and understanding of the impl ications of the issues in taxation - bliow kilowicase alla unacistananig or the mipi ications of tile ibbueb III tuxutioii.

+☐ Possess knowledge of possible remedies in the situation.